-- demonstrate extensive and systematic knowledge and understanding of the terminology used in child welfare, the therapeutic process, behaviour adaptations to enhance quality of life, and of the effect of music on the development of a child, and improve the self-concept of the child by improving motor skills, the theoretical base and the practical application of the principles of total welfare; - demonstrate skills to identify and analyse critical problems around the child's total welfare and generate solutions in an ethically responsible manner; - demonstrate the ability to collect, analyse and interpret scientific research data under supervision from literature and case studies and use the results to make suggestions to improve the total welfare and health of the child: and - develop therapeutic recreation programmes for a variety of child populations and communicate this in writing and orally to an audience of peers and evaluate and improve the programme and feedback where and if necessary, and generate solutions in an ethically responsible manner.
+- demonstrate extensive and systematic knowledge and understanding of the terminology used in child welfare, the therapeutic process, behaviour adaptations to enhance quality of life, and of the effect of music on the development of a child, and improve the self-concept of the child by improving motor skills, the theoretical base and the practical application of the principles of total welfare; - demonstrate skills to identify and analyse critical problems around the child's total welfare and generate solutions in an ethically responsible manner; - demonstrate the ability to collect, analyse and interpret scientific research data under supervision from literature and case studies and use the results to make suggestions to improve the total welfare and health of the child; and - develop therapeutic recreation programmes for a variety of child populations and communicate this in writing and orally to an audience of peers and evaluate and improve the programme and feedback where and if necessary, and generate solutions in an ethically responsible manner.

-Mode of delivery: Fulltime/contact.
+Fulltime/contact.
 No modules are presented "online" or presented from one campus to students on another campus.

-Assessment methods: Assessment for obtaining a participation mark is done according to the prescriptions in the study guide for each module.
 Formal assessment (class tests and assignments) will be written according to the guidelines in the study guides and at the times scheduled for them in the academic calendar.
 Students write one final examination at the end of a semester according to the academic timetable.
 A second examination opportunity will be available to students who have missed the first opportunity and/or have failed the first examination.